 Also in Minute No 46 – Questions - on page 18 in paragraph 5 at the state of the last sentence change the word he to Mr Brereton.

 To consider whether there are any items on the agenda for which the press and public should be excluded.

-To receive petitions or questions from the public under the Public Participation Scheme for the Council.
+No petitions, questions or statements from the public under the Public Participation Scheme for the Council had been received at the time of despatch.
 This item is time limited to 30 minutes.

 Announcements and Communications

 To receive any announcements from the Chair, Leader, Members of the Cabinet or the Chief Executive.